 Skydive Ariz., 673 F.3d at 1112 (emphasis omitted).

 The plaintiff’s actual damages are measured by any direct injury that plaintiff proves, and any lost profits plaintiff would have earned but for the infringement.
 Lindy Pen Co, 982 F.2d at 1407.
 Trademark damages, like tort damages, are assessed by the reasonably foreseeable harm caused by the infringement.
-Jason Scott Collection 68 F.4th 1220-21.
+Jason Scott Collection, 68 F.4th 1220-21.
 A court may grant a monetary award based on “any damages sustained by the plaintiff.”
-15 U.S.C. § 1117(a)(2); see also Jason Scott Collection, 68 F.4th at 1221-22 (holding that “the district court did not abuse its wide discretion when it found that [plaintiff] suffered a compensable harm” in the form of “[d]amaged business relationships” due to defendant’s infringement)..
+15 U.S.C. § 1117(a)(2); see also Jason Scott Collection, 68 F.4th at 1221-22 (holding that “the district court did not abuse its wide discretion when it found that [plaintiff] suffered a compensable harm” in the form of “[d]amaged business relationships” due to defendant’s infringement).
 An award of speculative damages is inappropriate.
 See McClaran v.
 Plastic Indus., Inc., 97 F.3d 347, 361 (9th Cir.
-1996) (holding that jury’s finding of lost profits, based on theory that designer would have entered market but for infringement, was too speculative when no one had in fact profited from designed products).
+1996) (holding that the jury’s finding of lost profits, based on the theory that designer would have entered the market but for infringement, was too speculative when no one had in fact profited from designed products).
 Where the parties are competitors, the defendant’s profits can serve as a rough measure of the plaintiff’s lost profits.
 Maier Brewing Co. v.
 Fleischmann Distilling Corp., 390 F.2d 117, 121 (9th Cir.
 1968); 5 J. Thomas Mccarthy, Mccarthy On Trademarks And Unfair Competition § 30:59 (5th ed.
 2019).

 However, the fact that the infringer did not profit from the infringement does not preclude an award of damages.
 See Intel Corp., 6 F.3d at 621 (holding that damages for mislabeling computer chips as faster, more expensive chips made by the same manufacturer were properly calculated by multiplying infringer’s sales by plaintiff’s lost profits and taking 95% of product, based on inference that great majority of chips were counterfeit).